Say No to additional Federal Laws used to preempt State Labor Laws

 Truck drivers in all 50 states would be affected by this dangerous provision or any new bill which would include the wording, because their states would be barred from passing laws that protect drivers from being docked, not only for bathroom and meal breaks, but for ‘non-driving’ responsibilities, such as loading the truck.

 Remember The ATA has stated that one of their 2 major goals would be in 2017 to overturn the states labor laws which protect drivers who pick up and deliver in states which have labor laws to protect their employees.

 So I ask you again, Is the ATA the voice for truck drivers?

 Most of us believe that the Federal Government should not be able to overpower the states.
 Most of us do not believe in more regulations, especially when it come to trucking and regulations which affect drivers ability to earn a living wage.
 So why would we want the Federal Government to over ride STATES RIGHTS?

-At a time when HOS and ELD’s are affecting driver wages, SAY NO to any bill or provision which would prevent any hope for drivers to be paid for ALL time.
+At a time when HOS and ELD’s are affecting driver wages, SAY NO to any anti-trucker amendments or provisions which would prevent any hope for drivers to be paid for ALL time.

 We’ll be making a series of videos and post updating you on the progress of the ATA and their attempts to influence government regarding labor laws and truck driver wages.